 Canceled score: A score that a student has requested to be nonreportable.
-Canceled scores will be shared with the state or district for accountability purposes.
+Canceled scores will be shared with the state for accountability purposes.

-College Board-approved accommodation: A change in the format or administration of a test to provide access for a person with a disability and produce college-reportable scores.
+College Board-approved accommodation: A change in the format or administration of a test to provide access for a person with a disability and produce college reportable scores.
 Must be approved by College Board.
-Some examples include extended testing time, special formats of the test, large-block answer sheets, readers, writers, sign language interpreters for spoken test instructions, extended or more frequent rest breaks, and others.
+Some examples include extended testing time, special formats of the test, large-print answer sheets, human readers, writers, sign language interpreters for spoken test instructions, extended or more frequent rest breaks, and others.